aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/voting.md

 <a id="0x1_voting_EMULTI_STEP_PROPOSAL_IN_EXECUTION"></a>

-Cannot vote if the specified multi-step proposal is in execution.
+Cannot vote if the specified multi&#45;step proposal is in execution.

 <pre><code>const EMULTI_STEP_PROPOSAL_IN_EXECUTION: u64 &#61; 9;<br/></code></pre>